Halvar666/privacy-ferret/README.md

 Privacy Ferret is licensed under **GPLv3+** (same licensing line as the upstream project).
 See `LICENSE`.

+## Project status

+Privacy Ferret is currently in **BETA**.

+Some legacy components are intentionally retained for stability and cross-platform compatibility.
+Further cleanup will be done incrementally to avoid regressions, especially on Windows.

 ## Disclaimer

 This is an **unofficial** community-maintained fork.